Policy Forum for Wales

 This conference focuses on next steps for transport policy in Wales.

 We expect the discussion to bring out latest thinking on actionable strategic options for achieving an integrated, sustainable transport system, looking at approaches for improving the quality and accessibility of public transport, and upgrading infrastructure.
-Delegates will also discuss next steps following the FM’s pledges on delivering a better bus network, fixing roads, and empowering local communities to make choices on 20mph speed limits, an issue where she noted particular concern and desire for change in specific cases.
+Delegates will also discuss next steps following the FM’s pledges on delivering a better bus network, fixing roads and empowering local communities to make choices on 20mph speed limits, an issue where she noted particular concern and desire for change in specific cases.

 The agenda also includes a focus on decarbonisation and priorities for transport infrastructure, assessing what will be needed to ensure that it is safe, well-maintained and future-proofed against climate change, as well as options for overcoming delays and achieving value for money on major projects.

-Further sessions look at priorities for increasing active travel, including walking and cycling, with the September 2024 Audit Wales report finding that the Government was far behind its goals in this area and recommending prioritisation of active travel locally, encouraging behavioural change by improving and delivering new infrastructure, and creating a new funding framework and assessment standards.
+Further sessions look at priorities for increasing active travel, including walking and cycling, with the September 2024 Audit Wales report finding that the Government was far behind its goals in this area, and recommending prioritisation of active travel locally, encouraging behavioural change by improving and delivering new infrastructure, and creating a new funding framework and assessment standards.

 Overall, areas for discussion include: